 - enough water to fill a saucepan 3/4 way. for cooking quinoa

 FOR CITRUS VINAIGRETTE:

 - 1 tablespoon red or white wine vinegar

 - Place the quinoa in a fine mesh strainer and rinse under running tap water.
-Transfer quinoa to a saucepan and add 2 cups water.
-Bring to a boil, cover and reduce heat to a simmer.
-Cook for 15 minutes or until quinoa is tender and spirals are visual on the surface.
-Remove from heat and let sit uncovered, until quinoa is at room temperature.
+Fill a medium saucepan about ¾ full with water.
+Bring to a boil and stir in the quinoa.
+Cook for 12 minutes or until quinoa is tender (Germ spirals should just be coming away from the seed).

 - Meanwhile, prepare the vegetables, slicing the onions, scallions, radish, parsley and mint and transferring them to a large bowl.

 - In a small bowl or glass measuring cup, add the lemon juice, zest, garlic, dijon mustard vinegar, salt and pepper.
 Whisk in the olive oil in a steady stream until emulsified.

 - When quinoa is cool, fluff the quinoa with a fork and add it to the vegetables and gently toss together.